Surf Zone Fishes

 Provides color photos and key features for identifying barred surfperch, redtail surfperch, calico surfperch, black perch, rubberlip seaperch, pile perch, white seaperch, shiner perch, silver surfperch, walleye surfperch, striped seaperch and rainbow surfperch.

-Provides in-depth information and photos for some of the most popular species of surfperch, including silver surfperch, walleye surfperch, shiner perch, redtail surfperch, rubberlip seaperch, and barred surfperch.
+Provides in-depth information for some of the most popular species of surfperch, including silver surfperch, walleye surfperch, shiner perch, redtail surfperch, rubberlip seaperch, and barred surfperch.

 Surfperch Studies